potmo/gif-mirror-animator/readme.md

 The third option is to put the mirrors perpendicular to the disc between the spectator and the disc in the depth direction but slightly to the side.
 In this configuration only the disc can be rotated to play the animation for geometric reasons.
 The disc can be hung on the wall and there is a possibility to randomly discover the picture by just walking by.
 The spectator is also not in the way of any of the light rays.
 One has to consider that the distance between the some of the mirrors and the disc will differ quite substantially in relation to the cone shape of the arrays from each mirror.
 Mirrors further away from the disc will reflect a larger area on the disc than mirrors closer to the disc.

 ##Being smart with the animation

-##Making the disc look better with helix offsets

-## Randomizing starting points for equivivivalent cyclic sequences

-## Sorting circles with shannon entropy

-##Multiplying frames for higher framerates

 ##Simulating in Blender